By accepting you will be accessing a service provided by a third-party external to https://www.add-on.com/

 To maximize effectiveness, it is important that your workspaces support the type of work that you are doing in them.
 The spaces should also be used to their maximum capacity and value.

-Using meeting room and resource booking software can help you improve resource utilization and maximize productivity.
+Using a meeting room booking system can help you improve resource utilization and maximize productivity.
 Resource Central provides workspace utilization data that can help inform business decisions.
 Meeting rooms and resources can be booked anytime, anywhere via a web app or mobile device.
 Room availability is visible at a glance when you create a booking, and floor plans and information about room capacity are easily accessible.

 Real estate is likely one of your organization’s highest expenses.
 For more information about Resource Central and how it can help your organization use meeting rooms and workspaces more efficiently and lower real estate costs, contact us to set up a free trial or free online demo.